BobSteagall/clang-builder/README.txt

     $ ./build-clang.sh | tee build.log

+    This command will build Clang and run the various unit tests that come with the distribution.
+To build without running the tests, you can use:

+    $ ./build-clang.sh -T | tee build.log

  d.
 If the build succeeds, and you are satisfied with the test results, run
     the stage-clang.sh script to create the installation staging area.